-- Provide the manufacturer’s standard details which include: fastener information (gauge/qty/spacing), load tables and other connection details
+- Provide the manufacturer’s standard details, which include: fastener information (gauge/qty/spacing), load tables and other connection details

-- Provide the job specific drawings
+- Provide the job-specific drawings

-Manufacturer documents contain proprietary information and must not shared with any other parties other than what is necessary to obtain the building permit.
+Manufacturer documents contain proprietary information and must not be shared with any other parties other than what is necessary to obtain the building permit.